 What I ended up with is their Trillium model which on me ends about 2″ above the knee in the Large size.
 They do make a knee length (Kensington) and a calf length (Mystique) style but neither of those fit me as comfortably as does the Trillium.
 Yes it’s a down-filled coat which will need drycleaning, and no it doesn’t cover 75% of my legs but oh baby, is this coat ever warm!
 At first I disliked the coyote fur trim on the hood but later came to like the look.
 The coat is utterly windproof.
 It doesn’t generate even one single nano-zap of static electricity.
 It has clever interior straps that allow you to quickly switch to wearing it like a backback (arms-free) indoors if desired; this sounds awkward but it’s not, and you don’t even feel the straps when not in use.
 The hood is adjustable two ways, and removable (though that’ll never happen with me).
 The fabric is excellent quality, feels luxe, and is far nicer than the not-much-less-expensive made-in-China competitive model made by North Face.
 The construction is impeccable, which is something I rarely say about any off-the-rack garment nowadays.
-This coat looks and feels as if it will last for the rest of my life (as well it should, considering that its pricepoint was even higher than the Vaute’s.
+This coat looks and feels as if it will last for the rest of my life…..as well it should, considering that its pricepoint was even higher than the Vaute’s.

 So through trial and error I have finally found what for me is the Ultimate Winter Coat….which probably means that global warming will kick into overdrive next year and we’ll never see another snowflake in my area again!